stevetyler/nearest-prime/README.md

 ## Running

 * `yarn start`
-* Enter a positive number at [http://localhost:3000] eg (http://localhost:3000/100) which will return the nearest prime number(s).
+* Enter a positive number at [http://localhost:3000] with either curl or a browser eg (http://localhost:3000/100) which will return the nearest prime number(s).
 Tested up to 10 digits.

 ## Testing

-* Due to issues with Typescript and Mocha, unit tests have been added to index.ts and will output with yarn start.
+* `yarn test`